-The first step in selecting an EVM tool is to gain an understanding of the concepts of Earned Value and the ANSI Guidelines for EVMS.
+The first step in selecting an EVM tool is to gain an understanding of the concepts of Earned Value and the EIA Guidelines for EVMS.
 The next step is understanding the needs of your user community.
 After that you can begin the EVM tool selection process.

 The software components of an EVMS typically include:

 Several of these components already exist in organizations.
 In most cases an Accounting or General Ledger System already exists.
 Pinnacle has been involved in advising a few customers to bring in a more robust Accounting system, but that is not typical in EVMS Implementations.

 Another software component that is often in place is the Scheduling Engine.
 Frequently this will be Microsoft Project, Project Server or Primavera.
 Pinnacle’s experience is that when a Scheduling Engine (PM tool) is in place, it is best to leave it in place.
 Users tend to have strong attachments to these tools.

 EVM tool market segmentation

 When determining what type of EVMS you need it can be very helpful to segment the types of EVMS Products on the market.
 You may wish to consider a Best of Breed or a Single Vendor solution.

 When choosing EVM tools, organizations want to simplify the integration of the software components of their EVMS.
 An intuitively obvious approach would be to buy all the components from a single vendor.